 Not comfortable for sit-in kayaks

 As I have mentioned, life jackets save lives in the water.
 It adds buoyancy and prevents you from drowning.
-There are many good reasons always to wear one.
+There are many good reasons to always wear one.

 Many life jackets are made from insulated materials to help keep you warm.
 It also keeps your head above the water.
 With that said, it helps you stay dry and stabilizes your body temperature while waiting for rescue.

 Some excellent swimmers refuse to wear their life jackets because they can tread well in the water.
 But sometimes, excellent swimmers can also drown.
 Here, this is where a life jacket saves you.
 Its buoyancy helps you stay afloat without the need to tread water.

 The colorful designs of life jackets can aid in rescue efforts.
 Life jackets also minimize injuries as they can absorb some impact in case of a fall.
 Suppose an injury occurs and you lose consciousness.
 A life jacket can rotate you upward, allowing you to breathe even if you’re not awake.

 Most people panic when unexpected things happen in the water; they might immediately jump overboard.
 In this case, a life jacket is handy.
 It gives the wearer some time to adjust to the situation.